Trucker’s and OFFROADER’S

 Setting the proper route for the connecting cable is the next major step.
 There is a coaxial cable that will connect the CB antenna with your CB radio.

-Trucker’s your job is to set it neatly and most inconspicuously.
+Trucker’s job is to set it neatly and almost inconspicuously.

 5 tips that you can follow